“It is my hope that this site will grow and evolve over time as a place where artists and authors can post new work for

 Vé – Wine correspondent

 Johanna Uribes – Artist / Editor Understudy

 Uribes is a mystery.
 The job just seemed to fall into her lap.
 One day Milton, our former Editor Understudy, was there and the next day he was gone.
-Uribes walked in later that afternoon and told us she was the new editor.
+Uribes walked in later that afternoon and told us she was the new editor understudy.
 So how did she really get this job?
 We think it’s probably a case of:

 A. Right place, right time, or

 B. She performed humbling acts for a higher up.

 No, we can see where you’re going on this one and that’s not what we meant.
-We’re referring to things like picking up dry cleaning, having the higher up’s car washed or giving said higher up’s dog a bath – all humbling services, but hey, it got Uribes the job, at least that’s what we think.
+We’re referring to things like picking up Joan’s dry cleaning, having Joan’s car washed or giving Joan’s cat a bath – all humbling services, but hey, it got Uribes the job, at least that’s what we think.
 She’s not telling.
 She’s an enigma

 Grace Wolfe – Artist